japaneseTemmie/UndertaleRemap/README.md

     "w": "up" # New key -> Key to be remapped
 }`

-Dependencies:
+# Dependencies
-keyboard module: pip install keyboard
+keyboard module: `pip install keyboard`

-Works both on Windows and Linux (requires sudo) to run it on Windows with Python already installed, open a CMD window and type:
+Works both on Windows and Linux (requires sudo)
+To execute it on Windows with Python already installed, open a CMD window and type:

 `python path\to\main.py`